gglukmann/pocketizer/README.md

 > Browser extension - Unofficial Pocket new tab extension for Chrome and Firefox

-Get your Pocket list and archive right on your browsers new tab.
+Get your Pocket unread list and archive right on your browsers new tab.

-Open links, mark as read ning delete links from your account right from new tab.
-And ofcourse add your favorite articles to favorites list.
+You can mark your items as read, delete them or add to favorites list.
+You can find your items faster with search over titles and urls and if you don't have Pocket original extension installed, you can add new links too.

 ![New Tab](http://gglukmann.github.io/pocket/screenshots/screenshot1280x800.jpg)